 You can see his reception room, where he sold his paintings; the kitchen, including the bedstee where the maid slept; his bedroom; his studio; and his students’ studio.
 There’s a large storeroom, where he kept specimens of various sorts, as well as a working press for printing etchings.

 On the other hand, it’s missing something: atmosphere.
-When I go to see a historic house, like the Museum Van Loon, for example, I expect to see furnishings that are old.
+When I go to see a historic house, like the Van Loon Museum, for example, I expect to see furnishings that are old.
 The staircase should be worn, the lighting should be poor, the tiling in the kitchen should be chipped.

 Such things are signs of wear, to be sure, but I like them.
 They help me imagine more vividly what it might have been like to live in the house in that time.
 I had that feeling climbing the dark stairway to Ons’ Lieve Heer op Solder, for example.